 The Israel & Us Committee aims to bring the many aspects of Israeli culture to our community, including holidays, food, and traditions.
-The committee consists of Riva Levy, Edna Bryn-Noiman, Beth Yakoby, and Nir Yakoby (committee chair).
+The committee consists of Riva Levy, Edna Bryn-Noiman, and Beth Yakoby.
 We welcome any help and ideas that serve to bring Israel into our lives at the TJC.

 On Sunday September 26, we enjoyed our first activity, which was a Shira B’Tzibur or Sing-a-long where we enjoyed the presence of about 40 talented singers.
 The two guitar players, Mathan Edvy and Lior Alon, were terrific.
 We sang awesome Israeli songs for about an hour and a half; it was tons of fun!
 Stay tuned as we plan to host another event in the near future!